 Visitors observing paintings and sculptures in the Rubens Niobe Room at Uffizi Gallery, Florence.

 Get your booking confirmed instantly

-Timed entry to Uffizi Gallery
+Entry to Uffizi Gallery with timed admission

-Headsets and earpieces
+Use of headsets and earpieces

-Access to Vasari Corridor
+Entry to Vasari Corridor

+Visitors observing paintings and sculptures in the Rubens Niobe Room at Uffizi Gallery, Florence.